 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

-- Irritation where immune globulin injection is given.
+- Irritation where immune globulin injection (subcutaneous or IV) is given.

 - Loose stools (diarrhea).